Research Proposal Application

 To submit a research proposal, please be familiar with the guidelines for research as explained in the Upham Woods Research Policy.
-Your research proposal is to be submitted electronically to the Center Director via the Upham Woods Research Request Form.
+Your research proposal is to be submitted electronically to the Research Program Specialist via the Upham Woods Research Request Form.
 The online form will be automatically sent to the Research Program Specialist for review.

 The policy articulated here is instituted to provide consistency and reliability in the review process.
 It is our goal to complete the review process within 30 days of electronic submission of a proposal.
 Exceptions to this 30-day interval may occur if complex questions or issues arise during the review process.

-Upon receipt, the Center Director will examine and categorize each proposal according to whether it represents (A) Extensive destructive sampling, experimental manipulations, the potential for lasting impacts, or the potential to impact existing studies or areas zoned for protection; (B) Minor manipulation and/or observation without lasting effect on the habitat or on other existing studies; or (C) Work that is obviously outside the scope of what is permissible at Upham Woods or outside the scope of Upham Woods’s mission.
+Upon receipt, the Research Program Specialist (RPS) will examine and categorize each proposal according to whether it represents (A) Extensive destructive sampling, experimental manipulations, the potential for lasting impacts, or the potential to impact existing studies or areas zoned for protection; (B) Minor manipulation and/or observation without lasting effect on the habitat or on other existing studies; or (C) Work that is obviously outside the scope of what is permissible at Upham Woods or outside the scope of Upham Woods’s mission.

-Those research proposals in Category C will be returned forthwith with an explanation from the Center Director to the author(s), with a copy of the proposal and correspondence sent to the Research Review Board.
+Those research proposals in Category C will be returned forthwith with an explanation from the RPS to the author(s), with a copy of the proposal and correspondence sent to the Research Review Board.

-The Center Director will immediately electronically send a copy of any proposal in Categories A or B to all current Upham Woods researchers, including Review Board members.
-Current Upham Woods researchers will have a chance to submit comments (especially any comments on potential conflicts with existing projects) to the Center Director during the next 10 days after proposal submission.
+The RPS will immediately electronically send a copy of any proposal in Categories A or B to all current Upham Woods researchers, including Review Board members.
+Current Upham Woods researchers will have a chance to submit comments (especially any comments on potential conflicts with existing projects) to the RPS during the next 10 days after proposal submission.

-After consideration of any comments received on a proposal, those research proposals in Category B may be approved by the Center Director without further review.
+After consideration of any comments received on a proposal, those research proposals in Category B may be approved by the RPS without further review.

 Comments on those research proposals in Category A will be distributed to all members of the Research Review Board (except not to a member with significant conflict of interest, i.e., if the proposal was written by that member or that member’s student or post-doc, etc.) for consideration as part of the formal review process.
-Within ten days of the time of submission of a proposal, each member of the Board and the Center Director will write a brief review of the proposal, and will tentatively recommend approval, rejection, or modifications.
-A proposal receiving a majority of Board recommendations for its approval will be approved unless the Center Director feels that the review process has raised issues that should be addressed.
-The Center Director may request further discussion by the Board, or modifications to the proposal by its authors, and one or more additional rounds of voting after receiving modifications and/or after discussion.
+Within ten days of the time of submission of a proposal, each member of the Board will write a brief review of the proposal, and will tentatively recommend approval, rejection, or modifications.
+A proposal receiving a majority of Board recommendations for its approval will be approved unless the RPS feels that the review process has raised issues that should be addressed.
+The RPS may request further discussion by the Board, or modifications to the proposal by its authors, and one or more additional rounds of voting after receiving modifications and/or after discussion.